DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-Introduced 1975 the TI-1200 started together with the TI-1250 a great career.
-As a successor to the stylish TI-1500 and the Exactra line the TI-1200 demonstrated the later design and technical engineering of the TI-30.
+Introduced in March 1975, the TI-1200 started together with the TI-1250 a great career with millions and millions units manufactured over the course of about 2 years.
+As a successor to both the stylish TI-1500 and the Exactra line, the TI-1200 demonstrated already the impressive design and technical engineering behind the TI-30.

 Read more about power consumption of electronic calculators here.